Mahjong: Tables

 Mahjong playing surfaces are typically square and small enough to be within arm's length of all equipment.
 The edges are raised to prevent tiles from sliding off and the surface is covered in felt to limit wear on the tiles.
 Automatic dealing tables, often used for high stakes playing and tournaments, are able to shuffle tiles, build walls, and randomize dice.
 It is an elaborate device built into a table which uses two alternating sets of tiles.
-It prepares one wall while the players play one hand.
-After the hand is finished the tiles are dropped into the table and a new wall raises upwards.
+It shuffles one set of tiles while the players play on the other set.
+After the round is finished the tiles are dropped into the table and the standby wall raises upwards.